Health & Nutrition

 "The extraction and use of coconut oil in edible applications is a relatively recent phenomenon.
 Furthermore, when earlier data were collected, coconut products were consumed as part of a traditional diet, which was characterized by a low intake of processed foods.
 Subsequent to this, a large shift toward the Western diet has occurred among many indigenous populations"

 The big picture.
-But even if we assume that the studies on these indigenous diets are 100% accurate, why are coconut proponents using these tiny tribes as their example anyway?
-There are hundreds of millions of people in Southeast Asia who use coconut oil as their primary cooking oil and eat a lot of coconut in other forms.
+But even if we assume that the studies on these indigenous diets are 100% accurate, why are coconut oil proponents using these tiny tribes as their example?
+There are hundreds of millions of people in Southeast Asia and Polynesia who use a lot of coconut oil and eat a lot of coconut in other forms.
 A large population is a more persuasive example than a small one, but when we look at the big picture the results aren't so pretty.

 Check out the World Life Expectancy website to look at a series of "cause of death" charts for every nation in the world, to see how the coconut belt compares to the United States or any other nation/region.
 Looking at diseases where coconut is said to provide benefits or where saturated fat may play a role, we see the following: the US has a higher rate of Alzheimers and Parkinsons and is generally higher for cancer.
 The coconut belt has a higher rate of heart disease, high blood pressure (hypertension), stroke, ulcers, kidney disease, liver disease, and diabetes.